AndrewConway/ConcreteSTV/README.md

 ## To compile

 ConcreteSTV is written in [Rust](https://www.rust-lang.org/).
-Install Rust (latest stable version recommended), then run, in this directory,
+Install Rust (latest stable version recommended), then run, in this directory (the directory containing the file README.md you are currently reading),
 ```bash
 cargo build --release
 ```